jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 ### Inspired, Marty Cagan

 A less good version of the above - found it a bit repetitive.

+### The Cold Start Problem, Andrew Chen

+Describes how Uber works.
+Discusses Network effects in depth.
+Main learnings (i) Networks go both ways - they can collapse (ii) you need to figure out if demand drives supply or vice versa (iii) start by figuring out what your network MVP is - what's the easiest way to build a network with value

 ## Raising money